DATA-BACKED GUIDE · UPDATED JULY 2026

 Why can a tiny room cost nearly as much to fit?

 Because the number of jobs stays the same even when the floor area shrinks.
-Plumbing, waterproofing, tiling and fitting all still happen, and a cramped space can be slower to work in.
-The real prices below show how little the total drops for a small room.
+Plumbing, waterproofing, tiling and fitting all still happen, and a cramped space can be slower to work in, not faster.
+The real prices on this page show how little the total drops for a small room compared with a full bathroom.

 Does a cloakroom refit include VAT?